 - (a) Qualified Security.
-Except as otherwise provided in this section, any equity security or subordinated debt instrument issued by a qualified North Carolina business is a qualified security if it satisfies all of the following conditions: - (1) It is originally issued by the business on or after January 1, 2003. - (2) As of the date of issuance, the issuing business is a qualified North Carolina business. - The security or instrument is acquired by the taxpayer at its original issue in exchange for any tangible or intangible property or benefit to the business, including cash, promissory notes, services performed, contracts for services to be performed, or other equity securities of the business. - (b) Registration.
-Securities of a qualified North Carolina business acquired more than 60 days before the effective date of its registration are not qualified securities.
-Revocation of the registration of a qualified North Carolina business pursuant to G.S.
-105-163.010A does not affect the exclusion of gain from qualified securities acquired while the registration was in effect or within 60 days before it became effective.

-- (c) Effect of Redemptions and Other Distributions.
+Except as otherwise provided in this section, any equity security or subordinated debt instrument issued by a qualified business is a qualified security if it satisfies all of the following conditions: - (1) It is originally issued by the business on or after January 1, 2006. - (2) As of the date of issuance, the issuing business is a qualified business. - (3) The security or instrument is acquired by the taxpayer at its original issue in exchange for any tangible or intangible property or benefit to the business, including cash, promissory notes, services performed, contracts for services to be performed, or other equity securities of the business. - (4) It is held by the taxpayer for a continuous period of more than one year. - (5) No broker's fee or commission or other similar remuneration is paid or given directly or indirectly for soliciting the purchase. - (b) Registration.
+Securities of a qualified business acquired before the effective date of its registration are not qualified securities.
+Revocation of the registration of a qualified business pursuant to G.S.
+105-163.010A does not affect the exclusion of gain from qualified securities acquired while the registration was in effect if all conditions for registration are satisfied. - (c) Effect of Redemptions and Other Distributions.
 An equity security or subordinated debt instrument is not a qualified security to the extent the taxpayer purchased it with the proceeds of a redemption, dividend, or distribution made by the business that issued the security or instrument.
 For the purpose of this subsection, when a business makes a redemption, dividend, or distribution during the four-year period beginning two years before the issuance of securities or instruments to a taxpayer, the taxpayer is considered to have used the proceeds of the redemption, dividend, or distribution toward the purchase of the securities or instruments.
-A redemption, dividend, or distribution occurs when the business issuing the security or instrument does one of the following: - (1) Purchases, directly or indirectly, any of its outstanding equity securities or subordinated debt, other than qualified securities, from the taxpayer or a related person. - Declares a dividend or makes a distribution with respect to any of its outstanding equity securities or subordinated debt, other than qualified securities, to the taxpayer or a related person.
+A redemption, dividend, or distribution occurs when the business issuing the security or instrument does either of the following: - (1) Purchases, directly or indirectly, any of its outstanding equity securities or subordinated debt, other than qualified securities, from the taxpayer or a related person. - (2) Declares a dividend or makes a distribution with respect to any of its outstanding equity securities or subordinated debt, other than qualified securities, to the taxpayer or a related person.
 This subdivision does not apply, however, to a distribution in connection with one of the following: - a.
-The reimbursement to the taxpayer of the reasonable costs of forming, syndicating, managing, and operating the business. - b.
+The reimbursement to the taxpayer of the reasonable costs of forming, syndicating, managing, and operating the business.

+b.
 An increase in the taxpayer's taxes, penalties, or interest to the extent the increase is caused by the allocation to the taxpayer of income of the business.